gazebosim/sdf_tutorials/specify_pose/proposal.md

 For Option A, the specification can handle the separation between translation and rotation as separate elements.

-For Option B, `libsdformat` and SDFormat tutorials should encourage additionaly whitespace, e.g. to separate translation and rotation, use 3 spaces (instead of
+For Option B, `libsdformat` and SDFormat tutorials should encourage additional whitespace, e.g. to separate translation and rotation, use 3 spaces (instead of
 1) as a delimiter between values if they fit on one line, or use a newline (possibly with hanging indents) if they do not fit on one line.